seattleflu/genomic-incidence-tracker/README.md

 While there are plenty of "you don't need redux" blog posts, I think it's currently the best solution for an app like this.
 (While the new context API is useful for some things, it is too slow to store all the state for an app like this.
 See [this thread](https://github.com/reduxjs/react-redux/issues/1177) for more details, including why it's still implemented as a HOC rather than a hook.)
 Note that state limited to a component can -- and should -- simply use `this.setState` and `this.state` (or the `useState` Hook).

+In the future we may choose to store state at the root level, e.g. using a [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook and passing `dispatch` down [like this](https://reactjs.org/docs/hooks-faq.html#how-to-avoid-passing-callbacks-down).
+But for now I think redux (and the provided dev tools) is the right choice.

 ### Styled Components